thor314/zk-links/README.md

 WTF Why?
 Why another link tree?
 Aren't there already a billion link trees?
 Yeah, there are already a billion link trees.
 [Some](https://kb.delendum.xyz/zk-knowledge) of them kick ass.

-This link tree aims to be:
-- **Objective-oriented for non-experts**.
-The first part of this link-tree is directed at non-experts, who are excited about zero-knowledge, and are looking to gain some particular familiarity with mathematics, cryptography, implementations, or primitives.
-If you're an expert, you already know most of this.
-Still, you might find the comprehensive resources useful as a reference.
-- **Introductory or Complete**.
-I claim the best resources are either Introductory or Complete.
-I find blog posts as a medium sometimes introductory, but rarely complete.
-Papers are rarely introductory, and occasionally complete, and often noisy; and besides, other link aggregators already exist to describe the canonical chain of papers.
-Books are often complete.
-Therefore, I will generally prefer linking to blog posts and books over papers, especially for the earlier section on introductory material.
-- **Concise**: I will only link to a resource if I think it's the best-in-class resource.
-Alternatively, if you do you want all-the-links, I've included several comprehensive link dumps, as well as the excellent Delendum resource.
-- **Application agnostic**.
-The application space is somewhat noisy right now, so providing authoritative resources is difficult.
-However, I do link to several projects I find exciting and underdiscussed at the end.
+This link tree aims to be objective-oriented, introductory, complete, concise, and application-agnostic in its resources.
+It is directed at non-experts, who are looking to gain familiarity with mathematics, cryptography, implementations, and primitives.
+For these non-experts, the resource will provide comprehensive and best-in-class links to blog posts and books, rather than papers.
+For experts, the resource will also provide comprehensive resources as a reference.
+Additionally, comprehensive link dumps, as well as the excellent Delendum resource, are provided for those who prefer all-the-links.
+Finally, several applications and projects are included to help users stay up-to-date with the latest developments.

 If you have suggestions or disagree with my opinion that $RESOURCE is the best on $TOPIC, DM me an argument for a better one on Twitter @cryptograthor.